 To go along with your drinks, they also offer mouthwatering appetizers.
 If you’re not sure of what to order, the knowledgeable and easygoing staff members are there to help you.

 2. Kenzo's Bar

-Albatross, established in 1997, is probably one of the most talked about Golden Gai bars, and is highly recommended for art lovers.
+Albatross, established in 1997, is probably one of the most talked-about Golden Gai bars, and is highly recommended for art lovers.
 Beautiful crystal chandeliers adorn the ceiling, aesthetic disco balls illuminate the bar, and a deer head hangs on the wall.
-Come up to the second floor and to check out the art pieces displayed.
-Works from different artists are featured here, from paintings to photographs.
-Come by Albatross and enjoy a few drinks while chatting about art!

 4. Bitter Orange